Dinodev0/Twisted-Wiki-Revamp/README.md

 # Twisted-Wiki-Revamp
 Change log last update

--Search Menu
+Responsivity

-Now when you press the search bar it opens a searching menu ( esc to exit and ctrl i to enter) (and the search dont works lol)
+The website works in any screen width and height

--Bright Mode
+Working search menu [BETA]

-Now you can click on the theme button on the top right corner and its gonna switch the theme (the background is still in development)
+The search menu know works but its still in development

-Thats all :)
+NOTE FROM THE DEV: THE WEBSITE IS GETTING REMADE!

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------